Integration guide

 A good PR should include tests.
 We use RSpec for our test suite.
 For an example of a simple RSpec plugin test, check out the tests for the SuckerPunch plugin.

-plugin.
-After adding some tests and/or verifying that your plugin doesn't cause
+After adding some tests and/or verifying that your plugin doesn’t cause issues

 -